giuliohome/node-js-getting-started/README.md

 # Angular tour of heroes served from node-js-getting-started

+This is my implementation of Angular CRUD rest api in Node.js with Heroku Postgres provisioning.

+You can find the implementation for SQLite and Oracle 19c in my other [Node.js Express repository](https://github.com/giuliohome/ngExpressAngular2Oracle).

 A barebones Node.js app using [Express 4](http://expressjs.com/).

 This application supports the [Getting Started on Heroku with Node.js](https://devcenter.heroku.com/articles/getting-started-with-nodejs) article - check it out.